zachcarlson/InsuranceDatabase/README.md

-# Analyzing Health Insurance Data Stored in a PL/SQL MySQL Database
+# Using Python and ARIMA to Analyze Health Insurance Data Stored in a MySQL Database

 ## Project Overview: